cloudmigrator/vMware/README.md

 [2] Snapshot
     Full VM snapshot before any change
     This is your complete rollback point
     If anything goes wrong after this → Rollback mode restores everything.
-    > [!WARNING]
-    > BE CAREFUL ABOUT DB SERVERS
+BE CAREFUL ABOUT DB SERVERS, plan out properly.

 [3] NVRAM rename  (.nvram → .nvram_old)
     Done via vSphere FileManager API (not inside the guest)